Emma Guy Cromwell Historical Marker

-Emma Guy Cromwell (1869-1952) was a "political pioneer among Kentucky women."
-Elected Secretary of State in 1923, she was the first woman to hold a statewide office.
-Over the course of her career she held the positions of state Treasurer, State Park Director, State Librarian and Director of the Department of library and Archives.
+Dedicated by the Kentucky Historical Society in 2005, this historical marker commemorates the life of Emma Guy Cromwell (1869-1952).
+Cromwell became the first woman in Kentucky to hold a statewide office in 1923 when she served as Secretary of State.
+Over the course of her career, Cromwell held the positions of State Treasurer, State Park Director, State Librarian and Director of the Department of Library and Archives.

 Backstory and Context